MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>>> ###### Method 2 - Using Organizations to create the child OU
 >>>> For creating child Organizational units using organization

->>>> Check the box next to the Parent OU of the Security Infrastructure OU. and from the Action menu > under Organization unit, select Creet new.
+>>>> Check the box next to the Parent OU of the Security Infrastructure OU. and from the Action menu > under Organization unit, select Create new.
 >>>>![](./img/inst/oaddorg.png)

 >>>> Enter the new child Organizational unit, and select Create organizational unit.